GreenSupplyChain-DIH/shepherdai-collector/README.md

 # Cow Collector

-External Go microservice for polling the Jetson livestock API and persisting normalized telemetry into the CEI-InOE PostgreSQL database.
+External Go microservice for polling the SHEPHERD-AI livestock API and persisting normalized telemetry into the CEI-InOE PostgreSQL database.

 ## Scope

-- Poll the Jetson API on a fixed interval.
+- Poll the SHEPHERD-AI API on a fixed interval.
 - Normalize incoming telemetry into a stable database shape.
 - Filter records to a configured set of cow IDs.
 - Upsert telemetry rows idempotently on `(time, cow_id)`.